Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Introduction

 \item[-] $\bR$ denotes the compartment of removed or recovered individuals.
 Those who have been infected, and have recovered from the disease.
 They are neither infected, nor susceptible, and are immune to the disease.
 Often one includes in that compartment those who died from the disease.
 In the model with varying immunity/susceptibility which we shall consider in Section~\ref{sec:varinfect-varimmun}, we will merge the $\bS$ and $\bR$ compartments into the $\bS$ compartment, each individual having a varying susceptibility.
 Whenever that susceptibility is $0$, he/she cannot be infected, as when he/she is in the $\bR$ compartment. \end{itemize}

 The above compartments are the most commonly used ones, but certain models consider other compartments, e.g., $\bV$ for vaccinated.
 Also, in particular concerning the COVID--19, some authors have decomposed the $\bI$ compartment into several ones, distinguishing, e.g., the symptomatic and the asymptomatic infectious individuals, creating a compartment for those who are hospitalized, and another one for those in Intensive Care Units.
-We shall see below that our formalism allows one to reformulate very general models with many compartments as non-Markov models with only a few compartments.

 \paragraph{\bf Various types of models}

 The most classical model is the $\bS\bI\bR$ model.
 In this model, when a susceptible individual is infected, he/she leaves the $\bS$ compartment and enters the $\bI$ compartment.
 While in that compartment, he/she is infectious and can infect susceptible individuals.
 After some time, the infectious individual recovers, moves to the $\bR$ compartment, and stays there for ever.
 This means that he/she is immune and cannot be infected a second time.